 Georgi Gaydadjiev, VP of Dataflow Software Engineering

-Georgi Gaydadjiev has a long lasting experience in designing various computer systems in both Industry and Academia for more than 25 years.
-Most recently, he was granted a Chaired Professorship in Computer Systems Engineering at Chalmers University of Technology in Sweden.
-Georgi has three Best Paper Awards (ICS-10, USENIX/SAGE-06), one of his projects won CES Design & Engineering Showcase Award in 1999 and his academic research for the last 12 years was funded by the European Commission, National Agencies in the Netherlands and Sweden and Google in USA.
+Georgi Gaydadjiev has a long lasting experience in designing various computer systems in both Industry and Academia for close to 30 years.
+He held a Chaired Professorship in Computer Systems Engineering at Chalmers University of Technology in Sweden until May 2015 and currently is a honorary visiting professor at the Department of Computing at Imperial College.
+Georgi has three Best Paper Awards (ICS-10, USENIX/SAGE-06), one of his projects won CES Design & Engineering Showcase Award in 1999 and his academic research for the last 14 years was funded by the European Commission, National Agencies in the Netherlands, Sweden, UK and Google in USA.

 Simon Aglionby, VP of Dataflow Systems